learn-co-students/js-apis-readme-v-000/README.md

 };
 ```

 This function will print an array of users to the console.
-Next, copy the following code into `js/api_client.js`.
+Next, type the following code into `js/api_client.js`.

 ```javascript
   $.ajax({